dhall-lang/dhall-lang/docs/discussions/Programmable-configuration-files.md

 # Programmable configuration file

+> Learn when it is appropriate to use the Dhall configuration language

 This section describes what a "programmable configuration file" is and the types of problems that programmable configuration files solve.